rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 ### Resource Refs

 Memory resources are passed via resource ref parameters.
-A resource ref is memory resource wrapper that enables consumers to specify properties of resources that they expect.
+A resource ref is a memory resource wrapper that enables consumers to specify properties of resources that they expect.
 These are defined in the `cuda::mr` namespace of libcu++, but RMM provides some convenience wrappers in `rmm/resource_ref.hpp`:
- - `rmm::device_async_resource_ref` accepts a memory resource that provides synchronous allocation of device-accessible memory.
+ - `rmm::device_resource_ref` accepts a memory resource that provides synchronous allocation of device-accessible memory.
  - `rmm::device_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of device-accessible memory.